 - Download the official McGill app on the App Store or Google Play.

-- Connect with Campus Life & Engagement on social media on Facebook (CL&E Page and Entering Class Page), Instagram, Twitter, and Snapchat (username: CLEMcGill).
+- Connect with Campus Life & Engagement on social media on Facebook (CL&E Page and Entering Class Group), Instagram, Twitter, and Snapchat (username: CLEMcGill).

 - Verify your registration and fee information, provide your emergency contact information, and update your Montreal mailing address on Minerva.